thirdweb-dev/contracts/contracts/drop/drop.md

 ### Allowlist as an override list

 As mentioned above, an allowlist can specify different conditions for addresses in the list.
-This way, it serves as an override over general/open claim condition values for non-allowlisted addresses.
+This way, it serves as an override over general/open restrictions for non-allowlisted addresses.
 In this allowlist or override-list, an admin can set any/all of these three:

 - quantity limit